telerik/kendo-ui-core/docs/framework/globalization/overview.md

 ## Support

-### (Deprecated) jQuery Globalize.js 0.1
+### (Deprecated) jQuery GlobalizeJS 0.1

-If you load globalize.js, the default globalization features in Kendo UI are overridden.
+If you load GlobalizeJS, the default globalization features in Kendo UI are overridden.
 Some features might not work.
 For example, custom number formats are unsupported in this case.

 > **Important**
 >